booch/proposals/2016/splat.markdown

 Amos started using Ruby in 2005 just to be different than his coworker.
 He found the language and community both warm and inviting.

-When Amos isn't coding he loves hanging out with his five children, playing ukulele, making beer, and roasting coffee.
+When not coding Amos is hanging out with his five children, playing ukulele, or coaching robotics.